-Summer’s here and now’s the time to cool off with the creamiest homemade ice cream!
-This recipe using Black Mission Fig is rich, sweet and creamy and decadent.
-Churning the custard the ole fashioned way takes this ice cream smooth and luscious!
+Summer's here and now's the time to cool off with the creamiest homemade ice cream!
+This Fig Ice Cream Recipe is rich, sweet and creamy and decadent.
+Churning the custard the old fashioned way makes it smooth and luscious!

 I had never had a fresh fig prior to moving to the valley.
 Have you ever tried one?
 Succulent and rich they burst in your mouth, sweet and delicious.